lolmiku/Daily-Insults/README.md

-# Daily-Quotes
+# Daily-Insults

-Ever felt extremely down?
-Need a boost?
-Well look no further, with Daily Quotes!
-By a click of a button you can get insane motivation!
-And, help you empower yourself throughout the day.
+This was forked and then edited for Daily-Insults!
+View the original at altztechz-github.io/Daily-Quotes

-(P.S: This website is a joke and isn't supposed to be used for serious purposes)
+Ever wanted to be roasted?
+Ever wanted to just take a huge sucker punch to the stomach?
+Well now you can get that with Daily insults!
+Get told you smell and your ugly and much, much more!